Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Different Types Of Laboratory Drug Tests

-if your results were negative or non-negative: negative results could be returned in 24 hours, positive results may take 1 week or more
+• your results: negative results could be returned in a day, positive results may take a week or more

 Urine Drug Tests

-A typical urine test may screen for up to 5 to 10 drugs.
+A typical urine sample test may screen for up to five to ten drugs.

 Urinalysis detection tests may screen for: